alex-rl4/Arduino-Programmable-LED-Strip/README.md

 **Note: Used pins are easily changeable.
 Simply change the values of integers "DS","SH_CP", and "ST_CP" in the ".ino" file.

-Required Material:
+Required Materials:
   - Arduino Uno
   - Breadboard
   - 74HC595 Shift Register IC
   - Jumper wires
-  - tactile button
+  - Tactile button
   - 9 resistors (220 or 330)ohm recommended
   - 9 LEDs (one of them is used to indicate readiness of button)